rob-netzke/binding_energies/README.md

-# binding_energies

-In lieu of a readme, please refer to the PDF report.
+## In lieu of a readme, please refer to the PDF report.